 McNaughton and three fellow bartenders decided to make their dream become a reality.
 The four saved their earnings until they had enough for a 12-year lease on a place in the Hell’s Kitchen neighborhood in the West Side of Manhattan.
 That was 11 years ago.

 “I was 26 at the time, and it was a huge transition to make,” she said.
 “Suddenly I was the problem solver.
 There was no one else to go to if something was broken.”

 Her willingness to take on the myriad and sundry challenges of the bar trade have served McNaughton well.
 Indeed, she has had some traumatic times to deal with.
-Of the original four business partners, one of them died in a plane crash and another died from AIDS.
+Of the original four business partners, one them died in the Swiss Air plane crash.
+Another died from AIDS.
 The third decided to move away from New York.

 McNaughton learned how to deal with the new responsibility through trial and error and was relieved when the investment of her savings started to yield a return.